Clayton Weishuhn: Early life and college

+Professional career

-Weishuhn was drafted by the New England Patriots in the third round (60th overall selection) of the 1982 NFL Draft.
+Weishuhn was selected by the New England Patriots in the third round (60th overall selection) of the 1982 NFL draft.
 He subsequently signed with the franchise in mid-July of that year.

-Career

-Weishuhn made his NFL debut with the Patriots on September 12, 1982, at the age of 22, in a 24–13 win over the Baltimore Colts.
+He made his NFL debut with the Patriots on September 12, 1982, at the age of 22, in a 24–13 win over the Baltimore Colts.
 He started 9 games during his first season, recording two sacks and one fumble recovered.
 One of these sacks came against the Miami Dolphins on December 12, 1982, which prevented them from attempting a field goal near the end of the first half and ultimately helped the Patriots to a narrow 3–0 victory, in a matchup that became known as the Snowplow Game.
 He started all 16 games the following year, registering 27 return yards, 2 sacks, 3 fumbles recovered, and finished ninth in the league in interception returns for touchdown (1).
 He also established the franchise record of 229 tackles in a single season, which still stood at the time of his death in a fatal traffic collision.
 He had 21 tackles in a 7–0 win over the New Orleans Saints on December 4, 1983, that was played in the sleet and snow.

 During the first week of the 1984 season, Weishuhn suffered a severe knee injury, which rendered him unable to play for the rest of that season, as well as the entirety of the 1985 season.
 He consequently missed the Patriots' first appearance at the Super Bowl in 1985, in which they lost 46–10 to the Chicago Bears.
 He returned for the 1986 season, yet within four games, suffered both a hamstring and groin injury, again causing him to miss the remainder of the team's games that season.
 Weishuhn was then traded to the Green Bay Packers, where he played in nine games for the 1987 season, before retiring from football at the age of 27.
 During his five-season NFL career, Weishuhn registered four sacks, one touchdown, and made four fumble recoveries in 39 games played.